ignaciofuentes/nativescript-acme-sample/README.md

 ## More

-This repo is built on top of the NativeScript code-sharing approach, and as such, you can read more about to to build and extend this app on the [NativeScript code-sharing documentation(https://docs.nativescript.org/angular/code-sharing/intro).
+You can read more about how to build and extend this app on the [NativeScript code-sharing documentation](https://docs.nativescript.org/angular/code-sharing/intro).